ArmaghanSarvar/mda-ArmaghanSarvar/README.md

-This repository is made for my Mini Data Analysis project for STAT 545A course 💻
+This repository is made for my Mini Data Analysis project for UBC STAT 545A course 💻

 ### The files in this project: